What is bowel cancer?

 Bowel cancer diagnosis

 At GenesisCare, we diagnose and treat a wide range of cancers, and we understand that this can be a worrying time.
-Our diagnostic services are first-class, and our commitment is to give you the answers you need, as quickly as possible.

 It‘s important to remember that symptoms can often be caused by other conditions and aren’t always bowel cancer.
 But, whatever your diagnosis, we can make sure you get the expert care you need – without delay.